-District 87 Extra Curricular Code

-Students involved in extracurricular activities (Student Activities and sports) must abide by this code.
+District 87 Extra Curricular Code: Students involved in Student Activities must abide by this code.
 A copy of the code is included in this handbook.
 Also, students and their parents must provide signatures verifying that the student agrees to abide by the code.
-RULES ARE IN EFFECT 12 MONTHS (All year round).
+RULES ARE IN EFFECT 12 MONTHS.
+See Board Policy 7:240-R1 and 7:240-E1.